iivchenko/godot-zombie-shooter/README.md

 ## v0.1

  - Make an ability to fire through the water
- - Defeat screen: here death
+ - Populate level with danger!!

  ## v0.2
   - Populate laboratory with scientists; player can intercat with them; an they will respond with funny stuff

  ## v0.x
-  - Integrate project with git
   - Add in game debug only console
+  - Add bat/powershell file to download godot with a correct version to the repo folder
+  - Add bat file to start project from repo